andresballenf/nuolo-app/docs/MOBILE_CROWD_DATA_INTEGRATION.md

-# Mobile App - Crowd Data Integration Guide
+investi# Mobile App - Crowd Data Integration Guide

 > **⚠️ NOTE: This is a placeholder for future implementation.
 Crowd level features are not yet implemented.**